shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 1. Let's navigate back to the **Fabric workspace** **(1)** you created in the Lab 2, Task 2.

-2. If you have not navigated away after the previous lab, you will be in the Lakehouse screen.
+2. If you have not navigated away after the previous lab, you will be on the Lakehouse screen.
 If you have navigated away, that is fine.
 Select **lh_FAIAD** **(2)** to navigate to the Lakehouse.

 3. In the **Explorer** panel, select the **ellipsis (3)** next to **Tables**.